Oct. 10, 2023

 NINDS, along with other NIH institutes, supports the Lysosomal Disease Network, a network of centers that addresses some of the major challenges in the diagnosis, management, and therapy of diseases, including the mucopolysaccharidoses.
 Centers are conducting longitudinal studies of the natural history and/or treatment of these disorders.
 Additional studies will emphasize the quantitative analysis of the central nervous system structure and function, as well as develop biomarkers (signs that can indicate the diagnosis or progression of a disease) for these disorders.

 Research funded by NINDS has shown that viral-delivered gene therapy in animal models of the mucopolysaccharidoses can stop the buildup of storage materials in brain cells and improve learning and memory.
-No gene therapy for MPS disorders has been approved for clinical use at this time but several studies are actively recruiting patients (see www.clinicaltrials.gov and search using the terms “mucopolysaccharidosis” and “gene therapy).
-Researchers are planning additional studies to understand how gene therapy prompts recovery of mental function in these animal models.
-It may be years before such treatment is available to humans.
+No gene therapy for MPS disorders has been approved for clinical use at this time but several studies are actively recruiting participants.
+Researchers are planning additional studies to understand how gene therapy prompts recovery of mental function in the animal models.

 Scientists are working to identify the genes associated with the mucopolysaccharidoses and plan to test new therapies in animal models and humans.
 Animal models are also being used to investigate therapies that replace the missing or insufficient enzymes needed to break down the sugar chains.
 Studies are investigating enzyme replacement therapy to reverse or halt neurologic decline in the mucopolysaccharidoses.